labgem/microscope-user-doc/docs/content/userpanel/rightsmanagement.rst

 	* user have access rights
 	* you have administrator access level

 Please note that an user may have also access rights for organisms you are not administrator of.
-In this case, corresponding orgainsms will not be displayed.
+In this case, corresponding organisms will not be displayed.

 *Additional data are also available:*